 Colorado is lowering drug possession to the misdemeanor level.
 This new law, effective in 2020, reclassifies possession of nearly all Schedule I and Schedule II substances, including heroin and fentanyl.
 This significantly reduces penalties associated with possessing these drugs.
 It shortens sentences and shifts people from prison to county jails.

 In 2016, Oklahomans approved State Question 780, which reduced drug possession and some theft offenses to the misdemeanor level.
-But SQ 780 did not apply retroactively; it gave no relief to people with past convictions.
+But SQ 780 gave no relief to people with past convictions.
 But in May, the state adopted a new law that makes SQ 780 retroactive.
 Hundreds of people could be quickly released, and tens of thousands will be eligible for an expungement.
 Oklahoma is just the second state to retroactively reduce drug possession to a misdemeanor (after California).

 Colorado and Nevada